My Son John

 My Son John is a 1952 American political drama film directed by Leo McCarey and starring Helen Hayes, Van Heflin, Robert Walker, and Dean Jagger.
 Walker plays the title character, a middle-class college graduate, whom his parents suspect may be a communist spy.

 The strongly anticommunist film, produced during the height of McCarthyism, received an Oscar nomination for Best Writing, Motion Picture Story.
 The nomination was later viewed as a possible attempt by the motion-picture industry to signal its loyalty to the ongoing anticommunist campaign.
 Retrospective reviews have characterized it as a propaganda film indicative of attitudes during the Second Red Scare.

-My Son John was Walker's final role; he died in August 1951, midway through principal photography.
+My Son John was Walker's final role.
+He died in August 1951 before McCarey could reshoot several scenes.
+The director had to make minor script adjustments, use a Walker look-alike, and mix in previous clips of the actor in order to complete the film.

 Plot

 In uniform, Chuck and Ben Jefferson, strapping blonds who played high-school football, attend Sunday Mass with their parents before leaving for army service in Korea.
-Their older brother John sends regrets that he cannot join their farewell dinner because of his work for the federal government in Washington, DC.
+Their older brother John sends regrets that he cannot join their farewell dinner because of his work for the federal government in Washington, D.C.

-A week later, John pays a surprise visit to his parents, his devoutly Catholic mother Lucille and American Legionnaire father Dan.
-In conversation with their parish priest and them, John uses humor to make provocative statements and his attitude is resented.
+A week later, John pays a surprise visit to his parents—his devoutly Catholic mother Lucille and American Legionnaire father Dan.
+In a conversation with them and their parish priest, John uses humor to make provocative statements and his attitude is resented.
 He spends hours with one of his college professors, leaving his parents feeling shortchanged.
 Anxious about his son's behavior, Dan gets into a car crash with John's college friend Stedman.
-Dan questions John's loyalty after he mocks his anticommunist speech to the Legion and tries to rewrite it.
-After Dan accuses him of being a communist and threatens him, John assures Lucille of his loyalty by swearing on her Bible, but Dan refuses to believe his son, and after an argument about the veracity of the Bible, beats him and tears his trousers.
+Dan questions John's loyalty after he mocks his father's anticommunist speech to the Legion and tries to rewrite it.
+When Dan accuses his son of being a communist and threatens him, John proclaims his loyalty by swearing on his mother's Bible.
+Dan refuses to believe his son and, following an argument about the veracity of the Bible, beats him in a drunken rage and tears John's trousers.